travel agency accreditation

 Credibility and industry recognition.
 With the IATA logo on your website, you don’t have to gain additional trust or prove your legitimacy to airlines or hotels.
 When suppliers see that IATA has already checked that your procedures adhere to industry standards, you can build strong relationships with them or even directly negotiate exclusive rates.

 Financial control.
-With IATA accreditation, agencies have access to their billing software called the Billing and Settlement Plan (BSP) and can process and report payments and issue tickets easier.
+With IATA accreditation, agencies have access to their billing software called Billing and Settlement Plan (BSP) and can process and report payments and issue tickets easier.

 IATA has a flexible accreditation program with four options depending on your needs and region.